mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

 ```

 #### Process
-Start or stop a mongodb for the given file path.
+Start a mongodb for the given file path.

 ###### Usage:
 ```javascript